 If you suffer from a medical condition, you should consult your trusted physician before experimenting with fasting, especially if you:

 - Have diabetes or

 - other problems with blood glucose,

 - or are significantly underweight.

 That being said, Intermittent Fasting is generally considered safe.
 If you are healthy and nourished, there is nothing dangerous about not eating for a while.
 Fasting is a natural state we have inevitably unlearned in times of plenty.

-It is far more dangerous to our health to eat constantly than to give the digestive tract a break now and then.
-Today, the average person eats almost throughout their waking hours (Gill et al. 201554).
+Eating constantly is far more dangerous to our health than giving the digestive tract a break now and then.
+Today, the average person eats almost every waking hour (Gill et al. 201554).